spectraphilic/reflexible/doc/source/introduction.rst

 generality.

 Contributions and collaboration are welcome.
-The code is hosted at bitbucket and the documentation is hosted at readthedocs. pflexible was written by `John
-F. Burkhart <http://niflheim.nilu.no/jfburkhart>`_ and is licensed under Creative Commons.
+The code is hosted at bitbucket and the documentation is hosted at readthedocs. pflexible is licensed under Creative Commons.

 Current development activities are focused on improved generality and handling of